DUNE-DAQ/daq-buildtools/docs/README.md

 ## Adding extra UPS products and product pools

-Sometimes it is necessary to tweak the baseline list of UPS products or even UPS product pools to add extra dependencies.
-This can be easily done by editing the `dbt-settings` file copied over from daq-buildtools by `dbt-create.sh` and adding the new entries to `dune_products_dirs`  and `dune_daqpackages` as needed.
+Sometimes it is necessary to tweak the baseline list of UPS products or even UPS product pools to add extra dependencies; skip ahead to the next section if you don't need to worry about this.
+Adding extra dependencies can be easily done by editing the `dbt-settings` file copied over from daq-buildtools by `dbt-create.sh` and adding the new entries to `dune_products_dirs`  and `dune_daqpackages` as needed.
 See `/example/of/additional/user/declared/product/pool` and `package_declared_by_user v1_2_3 e19:prof` in the example of an edited `dbt-settings` file, below:

 ```bash
 dune_products_dirs=(